NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Deleting Previously Uploaded Files

-The GDC Data Submission Portal does not support deleting entities at this time.
-However, deleting files can be performed using the API.
+The GDC Data Submission Portal does not support the deletion of entities at this time.
+This can be performed using the API.
 See the [API Submission Documentation](../../API/Users_Guide/Submission/#deleting-entities) for specific instructions.